cereallarceny/gradient-path/README.md

 ## Contributing

 1. `yarn install` - installs all dev dependencies
-2. `yarn start` - starts the Rollup task to compile code as you save
-3. `yarn storybook` - your storybook preview
+2. `yarn start` - your storybook preview

 Fork and PR at will!